echoqshen/UFOs/README.md

 ## Summary:
 We have created a clean page to allow the user to filter through the different sitings in our dataset using the search bars created.

-* drawback: The filter can only look at one id at a time.
+Drawback: The filter can only look at one id at a time.
 For example, people can't select 2 states at the same time.

 My recommendations:
-* a drop-down menu where you can select multiple criteria would improve the situation.
+- 1. a drop-down menu where you can select multiple criteria would improve the situation.
-* We can also improve the user experenice by including the ability to sort the table by more recent or least recent.
+- 2. We can also improve the user experenice by including the ability to sort the table by more recent or least recent.